On the group of homotopy classes of relative homotopy automorphisms: Introduction

 Recall that the space of relative homotopy automorphisms $\aut_A(X)$ is the space of all homotopy automorphisms of $X$ that preserve $A$ pointwise.
 The homotopy theory of relative homotopy automorphisms and algebraic models for them is a topic of activity (\cite{BM14}, \cite{grey}, \cite{BS19}), especially in the study of homological stability for homotopy automorphisms of connected sums of manifolds.

-The results of this paper, is to some extent, an extension of the classical Sullivan-Wilkerson theroem \cite{sullivan77,wilkerson76} stating that $\pi_0(\aut(X_\Q))$ is an algebraic group and that $\pi_0(\aut(X))$ is commensurable with an arithmetic subgroup of $\pi_0(\aut(X_\Q))$.
+The result of this paper is, to some extent, an extension of some of the consequences of the classical Sullivan-Wilkerson Theorem \cite[Theorem 10.3 (i)]{sullivan77}, \cite[Theorem B (2)]{wilkerson76} (not affected by the erratum \cite{wilkersonerrata}) stating that $\pi_0(\aut(X_\Q))$ is the group of $\Q$-points of an algebraic group $\mathscr G$ and that $\pi_0(\aut(X))$ is commensurable up to finite kernel with an arithmetic subgroup of $\mathscr G$.
 Two important consequences of the Sullivan-Wilkerson theorem are that $\pi_0(\aut(X))$ is finitely presented (since arithmetic groups are finitely presented), and that the finiteness of $\pi_0(\aut(X_\Q))$ implies the finiteness of $\pi_0(\aut(X))$.
 In this paper we show that these two properties also hold in the relative case.

 \begin{thm} Let $A\subset X$ be a cofibration of simply connected spaces of the homotopy type of finite CW-complexes.
 Then $\pi_0(\aut_A(X))$ is finitely presented and the map $\pi_0(\aut_A(X))\to \pi_0(\aut_{A_\Q}(X_\Q))$ has a finite kernel. \end{thm} This is proved in Theorem \ref{Thm:finiteKer} and Theorem \ref{thm:finitePresentation}.
+Based on a preprint version of this paper, Kupers \cite[Proposition 3.4]{kupers22} proves a full generalization of the relative Sullivan-Wilkerson theorem.

 Our proof of the finite presentation property, depends on the classical Sullivan-Wilkerson Theorem, which involves some theory of algebraic and arithmetic groups.
 In order to be able to use the classical Sullivan-Wilkerson Theorem, we prove the following: